thevilledev/puppet-in-docker/README.md

 Dockerfiles for building and running Puppet within CentOS containers.
 Enables fail-fast module testing, perhaps automatically by your CI system.

 Currently designed for Puppet 3.8.
-TODO: Puppet 4.x support.

 # Implementation